JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2022-01-17-ner_deid_subentity_roberta_es.md

 ## Description

-Named Entity recognition annotator allows for a generic model to be trained by utilizing a deep learning architecture (Char CNNs - BiLSTM - CRF - word embeddings) inspired on a former state of the art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM,CNN.
+Named Entity Recognition annotators allow for a generic model to be trained by using a Deep Learning architecture (Char CNNs - BiLSTM - CRF - word embeddings) inspired on a former state of the art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM,CNN.

 Deidentification NER (Spanish) is a Named Entity Recognition model that annotates text to find protected health information that may need to be de-identified.
 It detects 13 entities.
-This NERmodel is trained with a combination of custom datasets, Spanish 2002 conLL, MeddoProf dataset and several data augmentation mechanisms
+This NER model is trained with a combination of custom datasets, Spanish 2002 conLL, MeddoProf dataset and several data augmentation mechanisms

 ## Predicted Entities